-An archaeological watching brief will record the archaeological resource during development within a specified area using appropriate methods and practices.
+An archaeological watching brief will record and report on the archaeological resource during development within a specified area using appropriate methods and practices.
 These will satisfy the stated aims of the project, and comply with the Code of conduct and other relevant regulations of CIfA.